lighthouse-no/cf-buildpack-rust/README.md

 ```

-The buildpack's `release` phase assumes that the compiled binary can be identified using value of the `name` property found immediately after the `[package]` section on line 2 of `Cargo.toml`.
+This is because the buildpack's `release` phase assumes that the `name` property can be found exactly on line 2.

 ## Configuring the Rust Toolchain